mbloms/academy-git-101-backwards/excercises/basics.md

 This is because we still checkedout a specific commit sha and thus this is what the HEAD currently points to.
 But this still means that if we make changes here and then checkout another commit, we have no way of returning to our changes except remembering what commit hashes we have created and typing them in again.

-However, if we instead use a branch name - a named reference - when we checkout, Git will now that we want this named reference to be updated - moved - whenever we make a new commit.
+However, if we instead use a branch name - a reference - when we checkout, Git will now that we want this named reference to be updated - moved - whenever we make a new commit.
 Therefore we can always return to that place in the commit tree by providing the name of the reference.

 Right now, we have the default "main" branch that we can use: